Digital Maturity Framework

 Chaotic

-Data in the organisation is scattered and largely about offline activity.
+Data in the organisation is scattered and online and offline activity data is used in isolation from each other.

 Understood

 Data is seen as important for the organisation.
-Quality and use is improving in some areas.
+Quality and use is improving in some areas of work.

 Developing